NeurodataWithoutBorders/matnwb/README.md

 generateExtension('schema/core/nwb.namespace.yaml', '.../my_extensions1.namespace.yaml',...);
 ```

-Generated Matlab code will be put a `+types` subdirectory.
+Generated Matlab code will be put into a `+types` subdirectory.
 This is a Matlab package.
 When the `+types` folder is accessible to the Matlab path, the generated code will be used for reading NWBFiles.

 ```matlab